sepalani/MHTrIDA/server/cert/README.md

  * ```-CA ca.crt```, set the CA certificate, **must be PEM format**
  * ```-CAkey ca.key```, set the CA key, **must be PEM format**

-As exepected, certificates generated in this fashion **will be used by custom servers**.
+As expected, certificates generated in this fashion **will be used by custom servers**.